 Helping Someone with Depression

-Your support and encouragement can play an important role in your loved one's recovery.
+Your support and encouragement can play an important role in your loved one's recovery from depression.
 Here's how to make a difference.

-Your support and encouragement can play an important role in your loved one's recovery.
+Your support and encouragement can play an important role in your loved one's recovery from depression.
 Here's how to make a difference.

 Depression is a serious but treatable disorder that affects millions of people, from young to old and from all walks of life.
 It gets in the way of everyday life, causing tremendous pain, hurting not just those suffering from it but also impacting everyone around them.